Draft tube: Efficiency

-Draft Tube allows turbine to be placed above the tail race and simultaneously allows it to operate at the same efficiency if it was placed at the tail race.
+A draft tube allows a turbine to be placed above the tail race and simultaneously allows it to operate at the same efficiency as if it was placed at the tail race.

 Draft tube and cavitation

 Cavitation occurs when the local absolute pressure falls below the saturated vapor pressure of the water for the water temperature.
 The height of draft tube is an important parameter for avoiding cavitation.